Click to open network menu

 WHOM TO GANK: I really advice you to not waste any time ganking any laner that has died before 4 minutes, or that by the 10 minutes mark has at least 3 deaths; that's all the proof you need that they don't know how to lane properly and that they're not worth trusting with any resources.
 You're better off focusing on lanes near live objectives who are also even or not losing by too much, and especially in volatile matchups (melee vs melee, etc).

-JUNGLE TRACKING: In this season, tracking the enemy jungler properly is more important than ever due to how much priority early objectives such as Voidgrub have at all stages of the game.
-A good rule of thumb to follow the enemy jungler in the first minutes of the game is: if he started on the same side of the map as you for the first clear, he will remain on the same side as you for most of the first 10 minutes of the game, assuming that A) you have focused diligently on farming, and B) he hasn't wasted too much time hovering around mid or the sidelanes before the first objectives have spawned.
+JUNGLE TRACKING: In this season, tracking the enemy Jungler properly is more important than ever due to how much priority early objectives such as Voidgrub have at all stages of the game.
+A good rule of thumb to follow the enemy Jungler in the first minutes of the game is: if he started on the same side of the map as you for the first clear, he will remain on the same side as you for most of the first 10 minutes of the game, assuming that A) you have focused diligently on farming, and B) he hasn't wasted too much time hovering around mid or the sidelanes before the first objectives have spawned.

-Jungling in the mid game
+Jungling in the Early Game

 If you are at a disavantage and your team lost all of the Tier 1 towers, go into your own jungle more carefully from there on.
-Nevertheless, it is really important that you do your best to keep your CS numbers as high as possible as this is the stage of the game where you can start to release Eulogy of the Isles and apply the most pressure on the map.
+Nevertheless, it is really important that you do your best to keep your CS numbers as high as possible as this is the stage of the game where you can start to release Eulogy of the Isles to the sidelanes and apply the most pressure on the map.

-Jungling in the late game
+Jungling in the Late Game

 The late game is the time for Yorick to fully unleash his capabilities, as releasing Eulogy of the Isles plus your own splitpushing will exert an immense amount of pressure on the map that will force the enemy team to take riskier plays, give up on gains elsewhere, or risk losing their entire base to you.